Watchmaker Glossary

 Synchronous motor

-Electric motor that rotates in synchronization with the mains frequency.
+Electric motor that runs in synchronization with the network frequency.

 Movement

-Duly assembled assembly of the main organs and mechanisms that make up the watch, namely: the winding and time-setting mechanism, the mainspring, the gear train, the escapement and the regulating organ or regulating organs (balance-spring) .
+Duly assembled assembly of the main organs and mechanisms which make up the watch, namely: the winding and time-setting mechanism, the mainspring, the gear train, the escapement and the regulating organ or regulating organs (spring balance) .
 "Anatomically", the movement is made up of the blank, the regulating parts and the other supplies (spring, stones, pivots, pinions, screws, shock absorbers, etc.).
 The watch is said to be "complete" when the movement has been covered with clothing.

 Paris Movement